Amsterdam Wooden Drydock II: Characteristics

 Amsterdam Wooden Drydock I had been based on an American dry dock that started to operate in New York in 1839-1840.
 The New York dry dock had been constructed by John S. Gilbert (1801-1891), inventor of the balance dry dock.
 In turn, Amsterdam Wooden Drydock II was an almost exact copy of Amsterdam Wooden Drydock I. Even the dimensions were about the same.

 Drydock II was 49.50 m long, 18.70 m wide, and had a depth of hold of 6.50 m.
 Draft was 1.20 m with 240 last ballast.
 So, only the length and the draft differed from Drydock I, but the 20 cm more draft, might be explained by the 240 last ballast instead of 160 last (A Dutch last measured about 2,000 kg).

 When it was taken into use there was a particular note that Amsterdam Wooden Drydock II was a good 14 m longer than the dry dock in the Oosterdok.
 This remark about the extra length might have been caused by confusing this dry dock with the Le Havre dock.
 Van Oordt clearly has the first three dry docks of about even length, and the Le Havre Dock about 15 m longer.
 An even more likely explanation is that someone made a typo: 14 m longer, instead of the 1.4 m that Van Oordt has.

-Also note that as long as Willem I Lock was not lengthened, a longer dry dock would only be inefficient.
+It furthermore would have made little sense to make the dry dock in the Westerdok 14 m longer.
+Willem I Lock had a lock chamber of 65.41 m with a smaller usable length, but the Westerdok Lock had a lock chamber of only 44 m long.

 Service

 Opening of the dry dock

 On 30 September 1844 Amsterdam Wooden Drydock II was opened by receiving the large three mast ship Africa.
 Africa was owned by Boelen en Co. and regularly sailed to West Africa (Guinee).
 She left the dock again on 1 October.

 Afrika was built by shipyard De Haan on Bikkerstraat by shipbuilders J.R.
 Boelen en Zonen.
 She was launched on 20 April 1841, and measured 200 lasts.

+A visit to the Westerdok by the Koninklijk Instituut van Ingenieurs in 1858 showed just how much the dry dock was part of modern technology in 1858.
+On 14 September the members of the institute visited: The Amsterdam Gas Factory; The Rope Walk of Messrs.
+Holst and Kooi; Machine factory De Atlas; Amsterdam Wooden Drydock II; and the Amsterdamsche Stoom Suikerraffinaderij.